 The Island of Dr. Moreau

-Man & the Natural World Theme
+The Island of Dr. Moreau Theme of Man & the Natural World

 In most people's minds, there seems to be a divide between mankind and the natural world.
 The natural world is the stuff we put in state parks and pay five dollars to park near when we want to see some trees.
 Mankind, well, that's everything else.
 The Island of Dr. Moreau tries to break down that divide by showing us that mankind and the natural world are one and the same.
 More to the point, mankind is part of the natural world.
 We can't escape it no matter how big we build our cities or how many flush toilets we add to our state parks.
 Like the Beast Folk, we came from nature, we live in nature, and to nature we shall return.